slash-dev-random/magic-makefile/project/README.txt

 The top-level makefile is designed to use the following build targets:
    * default - Build application(s) and/or library(ies) in project
-   * all - Build application(s) and/or library(ies) plus unit tests
    * test - Build unit-tests
+   * docs - Generate doxygen documents
+   * all - Build application(s) and/or library(ies) plus unit tests and docs
    * run-tests - Run all unit tests
    * analyze - Runs static analysis tools on the project
    * format - Calls clang-format on all source files.
-   * docs - Generate doxygen documents
-   * clean - Cleans intermendiate files and complied applications
+   * clean - Cleans intermendiate files and complied applications and tests
    * clean-docs - Cleans generated documents
    * clean-all - Cleans all - docs and build files